On the job life after the pandemic — what’s your next move? | Federal News Network

 So how do you get in?
 Or if you are already part of the team, how do you move up?

 We asked Kathryn Troutman, one of the nation’s top career coaches, to join us today on our Your Turn radio show.
-It starts at 10 am EDT, streaming here or on the radio at 1500 AM in the D.C. area.
+It starts at 10 a.m.
+EDT, streaming here or on the radio at 1500 AM in the Washington, D.C. area.
 She knows what’s going on.

-Here’s how she explains the current hot job market, especially in fields of science, technology and medicine.
-Here’s how she puts it:
+Here’s how she explains the current hot job market, especially in fields of science, technology and medicine:

 “A person who has a degree in a STEM field or is in mid-career should certainly look at the U.S. government in addition to the private sector.
 Now, more than ever, federal STEM employees are important for keeping America safe, meeting current threats, and preparing the United States for the future.